gwensyarefaputri/debuy/README.md

 ### 3. Configuration

 Create a file named `.env` in the root of the project directory.
 Add your configuration details to this file. **Replace the placeholder values with your actual data.**

+Note: The `.env` file contains sensitive information like API keys and should not be committed to version control.
+Ensure it is listed in your `.gitignore` file.

 ```env
 # .env file